clinical-meteor/cookbook/documentation/getting.started.md

 If you have any problems with EACCESS pr ENOENT errors, check the file permissions of your NPM directories.
 https://docs.npmjs.com/getting-started/fixing-npm-permissions

-You may also want to install [MeteorDevTools](https://chrome.google.com/webstore/detail/meteor-devtools/ippapidnnboiophakmmhkdlchoccbgje), which provide Blaze, DDP, and Minimongo editing utilities via a Chrome extension.

 ===========================================